 - Isle of Man Law Society

 - International Association of Bookkeepers

 Should a business wish to be overseen by its professional body, it should elect to do so at registration.
 Once registration is complete and the oversight body chosen, the choice of oversight body will be fixed for a period of 3 years.

 The professional bodies will be responsible for the oversight process and will feed back to the Authority.
 Registration and enforcement powers will be retained by the Authority.

-It is intended that all registered businesses will receive a visit in the first 3 years of the operation of this regime.
-The purpose of an onsite visit is to test a designated business’ compliance with the AML/CFT legislation.
+All registered businesses will receive a visit and the purpose of an onsite visit is to test a designated business' compliance with the AML/CFT legislation.
 The principle is to test that the business has adequate procedures in place to prevent and forestall money laundering and terrorist financing and that these procedures are being implemented effectively.